If you are putting together a digital marketing plan for your company, chances are that you will need to use landing pages at some point.

 - Access to large image libraries and font options

 - Advanced analytics features (such as heatmaps that show where visitors have clicked the most on your page)

-How can I host a landing page for free?
+How to host a landing page for free

 Landing page builders are often paid subscription services.
 However, there are a few platforms that have free versions, allowing you to host landing pages without paying a dime.